 Becoming a Writer

 Writing a blog post feels innate, it’s in my blood.
-For around four centuries that I know of, there’s been writers in my family, not famous, nor polished, but writers nonetheless.
+For around four centuries that I know of, there have been writers in my family, not famous, nor polished, but writers nonetheless.
 I could say it’s tradition, but my writing doesn’t come from any sense of historical obligation.

 For me, writing just happens when the mood hits or I should do so.
 It might come out as rubbish, but it is my rubbish and not contrived just to receive ‘likes.’
-I once tried to write like that and the result was bland and boring.
+I once tried to write ‘like’ that (to suit an audience), and the result was bland and boring.